[?] Subscribe To This Site

 Blanching vegetables is required to stop enzymes and preserve quality, killing bacteria is a bonus.

-Commercially frozen vegetables are also cut, washed and peeled saving time for busy cooks.
+Commercially frozen produce are also cut, washed and peeled saving time for busy cooks.

 Tips For Picking Frozen Store Bought Vegetables: